typelevel/doobie/doc/src/main/tut/10-Custom-Mappings.md

 (drop *> create).quick.run
 ```

 Note that our `check` output now knows about the `Json` and `Person` mappings.
 This is a side-effect of constructing instance above, which isn't a good design.
-Will revisit this, possibly after 0.2.0; this information is only used for diagnostics so it's not critical.
+Will revisit this for 0.3.0; this information is only used for diagnostics so it's not critical.

 ```tut:plain
 sql"select owner from pet".query[Int].check.run